protocolwhisper/hellofluent/README.md

 </p>

-HelloFluent 🚀—a blazing-fast Rust app for bootstrapping your first WebAssembly (WASM) project on the Fluent Network.
+Blazing-fast Rust app for bootstrapping your first WebAssembly (WASM) project on the Fluent Network.
 ## Choose Your Setup

 You can start your project with any of the following setups: